Terminator Salvation: Controversies and lawsuits

-Other media
+Franchise

-Cancelled sequels and animated prequel
+Canceled sequels and animated prequel

 While Terminator Salvation was initially intended to begin a new trilogy, production of a fifth film was halted by legal trouble, as well as The Halcyon Company filing for Chapter 11 bankruptcy protection.
 While some anonymous sources insisted that Terminator 5 would be moving forward, the majority of analysts predicted that its future was in jeopardy.

 In late September 2009, it was announced that the rights to the franchise were once again up for sale as The Halcyon Company tried to pull itself out of bankruptcy.

 In late October 2009, Halcyon announced it would auction off the rights to future Terminator material and was seeking $60–70 million, though the only offer made was by director Joss Whedon for $10,000.
 In December 2009, Halcyon issued a statement saying that they were looking at various options including sale and refinancing of the rights with an announcement on the outcome no later than February 1, 2010.
 On February 8, 2010, an auction was held to determine the owner of the Terminator rights.
 After studios Sony Pictures and Lionsgate bid separately, Pacificor, the hedge fund that pushed Halcyon into bankruptcy, made a deal for $29.5 million.
 Pacificor hired an agency to sell off the rights to the franchise.

 In August 2010, it was reported that a new Terminator film was being developed.
 The new film would not be a direct sequel to Salvation, but rather an animated reboot of the original series.
 It would have been entitled Terminator 3000 and would be shot by Hannover House.
 However, Pacificor, the owner of the rights to the Terminator franchise, had not given any official license to Hannover House to develop a new film.